 This document is intended to supplement the University of Saskatchewan’s Discrimination and Harassment Prevention Policy and Policy Procedures on Discrimination and Harassment, and is in accordance with the Royal College of Physicians and Surgeons of Canada, the College of Family Physicians of Canada accreditation standards.

-Intimidation, discrimination and harassment are prohibited and will not be tolerated in PGME learning environments.
+Discrimination and harassment are prohibited and will not be tolerated in PGME learning environments.

-Personal harassment is any inappropriate conduct, comment, display, action or gesture by a person that adversely affects an employee's or student's psychological or physical well-being and that the person knows or ought reasonably to know would cause an employee or student to be humiliated or intimidated.
+Personal harassment is any inappropriate conduct, comment, display, action or gesture by a person that adversely affects an employee's or student's psychological or physical well-being and that the person knows or ought reasonably to know would cause an employee or student to be humiliated or mistreated.

 University Official is the Program Director, Department Head, Associate Dean, PGME, Dean of College, etc.

 - day-to-day management or supervisory decisions involving work assignments, job assessment and evaluation and disciplinary action:

 - demands for academic excellence or a reasonable quality of work; or

 - the reasonable expression of opinions, debate or critique of an individual's ideas or work.

 This policy does not limit or amend the provision of any collective agreement and is not intended to discourage or prevent someone from pursuing a complaint with the Saskatchewan Human Rights Commission, Occupational Health and Safety, or via any other legal avenues available.

 This policy applies to all Residents in residency training programs at the College of Medicine, University of Saskatchewan